solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 Murray and Renard give many reasons for regarding submarine eruptions as a source of abyssal clay.
 It would be difficult on any other theory to account for the presence of vitreous lumps as large as walnuts in pelagic deposits remote from land.
 For these compact masses of volcanic glass could hardly have been transported either by air or water, but must have originated in the neighbourhood where they occur.

 Mr. James Chumley of the "Challenger Office," Edinburgh, very kindly sent me at my request a typical piece of volcanic glass from Station 293, 2025 fathoms in the centre of the Western Pacific.
 The nearest land is the little speck of Easter Island 800 miles away.
-The precious fragment, about the size of a pea, is 7 x 5 x 5 millimetres in dimensions.
+The precious fragment, about the size of a pea, is 7 x 5 x 5 millimeters in dimensions.
 A black glassy part is surrounded by brown bands of palagonite.
 Certainly the fragment has had an organic origin, for under the microscope it is not difficult to see indubitable and abundant evidences of nummulitic structure.

 If — as Murray and Renard believe — this fragment has been ejected from a submarine volcano, it will afford evidence concerning the deeper parts of the ocean floor itself.